AutoBE

 • Performance Optimization: Reviews indexing strategy and query patterns

-• Naming Conventions: Verifies consistent naming patterns
+• Naming Conventions: Verifies consistent naming patterns, including child table prefix rules

 • Data Type Consistency: Confirms appropriate field types